What is greenwashing? A guide to sustainable brand strategy

 Green Branding

-Sustainability is a value in itself, a credential, a goal and as such, it is being widely incorporated not only into long-term commercial strategies but also into branding by businesses across all sectors.
-With that come increased risks of claims and issues related to trade mark protection.
+Sustainability is a value in itself, a credential, a goal, and as such, it is being widely incorporated not only into long-term commercial strategies but also into branding by businesses across all sectors.
+With that come increased risks of claims and issues related to trademark protection.

-The green branding boom continues predominantly because the public perception of sustainability and its importance has changed over the years.
-According to the research conducted by Dentsu International and Microsoft Advertising, over 90% of consumers are interested in brands that prioritise and are committed to sustainability, and over 50% of millennials and Gen Z consumers are prepared to pay more for goods and services originating from such brands.
+The green branding boom continues predominantly because public perception of sustainability and its importance has changed over the years.
+According to research conducted by Dentsu International and Microsoft Advertising, over 90% of consumers are interested in brands that prioritize and are committed to sustainability, and over 50% of millennials and Gen Z consumers are prepared to pay more for goods and services originating from such brands.
 Conversely, businesses that fail to implement sustainability as part of their strategy are likely to face consumer backlash and a drop in profits within the next few years.

-Green branding is therefore no longer the domain of businesses operating within renewable energy, recycling and environmental and climate change sectors traditionally associated with eco-friendliness by consumers.
-The bigger players in the green branding market include car manufacturers, transport businesses and, increasingly, retail, particularly in the fields of clothing and cosmetics.
+Green branding is therefore no longer the domain of businesses operating within renewable energy, recycling, and environmental and climate change sectors traditionally associated with eco-friendliness by consumers.
+The bigger players in the green branding market include car manufacturers, transport businesses, and increasingly, retail, particularly in the fields of clothing and cosmetics.

 What is Greenwashing?